olivier1208/use-axios-loader/README.md

 }
 ```

-You may also pass an array of URLs to ignore.
+👉 You may also pass an array of URLs to ignore.
 This is the second parameter accepted by this hook.

 ```jsx
 const ignoredUrls = ['https://myignoredurl.com', 'anotherignored.co']
 const [loading] = useAxiosLoader(axiosInstance, ignoredUrls)
 ```

-All urls passed in the `ignoredUrls` variable, won't trigger the loader.
+All urls passed to `ignoredUrls` variable, won't trigger the loader.

 ---
 ## License